Events represent changes or actions that occur within objects. For example,

 Basically, any activity that you can detect programmatically can generate an event and communicate information to other objects.

-MATLAB® classes define a process that communicates the occurrence of events to other objects that need to respond to the events.
+MATLAB® classes define a process that communicates the occurrence of events to other objects that respond to the events.
 The event model works this way:

 A handle class declares a name used to represent an event.
 Name Events

 After creating an object of the event-declaring class, attach listener to that object.
 Control Listener Lifecycle

 Listeners execute a callback function when notified that the event has occurred.
 Specifying Listener Callbacks

 You can bind listeners to the lifecycle of the object that defines the event, or limit listeners to the existence and scope of the listener object.
 Control Listener Lifecycle